 Our demand for complex hardware/software systems has increased more rapidly than our ability to design, implement, test, and maintain them.
 When the requirements for and dependencies on computers increase, the crises of computer failures also increases.
 The impact of these failures ranges from inconvenience (e.g., malfunctions of home appliances), economic damage (e.g., interruptions of banking systems), to loss of life (e.g., failures of flight systems or medical software).
 The reliability of computer systems has become a major concern for our society.
 Within the computer revolution progress has been uneven: software assumes a larger burden while based on a less firm foundation than hardware.
 In stark contrast with the rapid advancement of hardware technology, proper development of software technology has failed to keep pace in all measures, including quality, productivity, cost, and performance.
-Software has become the bottleneck of system development, and its delay and cost overrun have often put modern complex projects in jeopardy.
 With the last decade of the 20th century, computer software has already become the major source of reported outages in many systems [1].